 Dr. Mikkelsen's philosophy for patient care is to ensure that exceptional, compassionate care is delivered to critically ill patients and their family members through outstanding, multi-disciplinary teamwork across the continuum of care, through the application of evidence-based care, and through systematic study to optimize our performance.
 Dr. Mikkelsen is an expert in critical care medicine, and the devastating syndromes of sepsis, acute respiratory distress syndrome, and post-intensive care syndrome specifically.

-Dr. Mikkelsen serves as Co-Chair of the Society of Critical Care Medicine's Thrive: Supporting Survivors of Critical Illness Initiative, Chair-Elect of the Internal Medicine Section, and will Co-Chair the 2008 Congress in San Antonio, Texas.
+Dr. Mikkelsen serves as Co-Chair of the Society of Critical Care Medicine's Thrive: Supporting Survivors of Critical Illness Initiative, Chair of the SCCM Internal Medicine Section, and is Co-Chair of the 2018 SCCM Congress in San Antonio, Texas.
 He also serves on the American Thoracic Society's Quality Improvement and Implementation Committee.

 Mikkelsen ME: Triangulating weakness, morbidity, and mortality amongst ARDS survivors: a story emerges.
 Crit Care Med 45(2): 370-371, Feb 2017 Notes: Editorial.